-Optional form conversion factors Combined service annuity Actuarially equivalent factors based on RP-2000 mortality for healthy annuitants, white collar adjustment, projected to 2025 using scale AA, blended 55% males, and 6.50% interest.
-Members are eligible for combined service benefits if they: · (a.)
-Have sufficient allowable service in total that equals or exceeds the applicable service credit vesting requirement of the retirement plan with the longest applicable service credit vesting requirement; and (b.)
+Deferred benefit - (Concluded) Amount (Concluded) Amount is payable at normal or early retirement.
+For members who terminated prior to July 1, 1997, but were not eligible to commence their pensions before July 1, 1997, the benefit shall be increased to reflect the actuarial equivalent change in post-retirement interest rate from 5.00% to 6.00%.
+Adjustments for benefits not in pay status Benefits are adjusted on an actuarial equivalent basis to reflect the 1997 change in post-retirement interest rate assumption from 5.00% to 6.00%.
+Actuarial equivalent factors Actuarially equivalent factors based on RP-2014 mortality for healthy annuitants, white collar adjustment, male rates set forward two years, projected to 2019 using Scale MP-2015, blended 50% males, 5.88% post-retirement interest, and 8.00% pre-retirement interest.
+Based upon statutory requirements; Joint and Survivor factors are based on an interest assumption of 6.50%.
+The actuarially equivalent factors are currently being updated to reflect changes adopted during the 2018 legislative session.
+Combined service annuity Members are eligible for combined service benefits if they: (a.)
+Have sufficient allowable service in total that equals or exceeds the applicable service credit vesting requirement of the retirement plan with the longest applicable service credit vesting requirement; (b.)
 Have at least six months of allowable service credit in each plan worked under; and (c.)
 Are not in receipt of a benefit from another plan, or have applied for benefits with an effective date within one year.
 Members who meet the above requirements must have their benefit based on the following: (a.)
 Allowable service in all covered plans are combined in order to determine eligibility for early retirement. (b.)
 Average salary is based on the high five consecutive years during their entire service in all covered plans.
-Changes in Plan Provisions There have been no changes in plan provisions since the prior valuation.
+Changes in Plan Provisions For retirements on or after January 1, 2024, the first benefit increase is delayed until the retiree reaches Normal Retirement Age.
+Interest credited on member contributions will decrease from 4.0% to 3.0%, beginning July 1, 2018.
+Deferred augmentation was changed to 0.00% for future accruing benefits, effective January 1, 2019.
+Augmentation that has already accrued for deferred members will still apply.
+Post-retirement benefit increases were changed from 2.0% per year, increasing to 2.5% per year upon achieving a 90% funding ratio to a fixed rate of 1.0% for five years (beginning January 1, 2019) and 1.5% per year thereafter.